raDiesle/minionmasters-guild-conquest-discord-bot/README.md

 minionmasters-guild-conquest-discord-bot

 # how to run on local
+## Prepare
 - follow `prepare environment variables for local machine`
+## Only on changed API
 - for registering new commands, execute
    `node deploy-commands.js`
+## On every change of commands to be executed
+- make sure to have only one instance running at the same time.
+- to disable on heroku, stop the `worker node index.js`
-- for running execution server, make sure its not running in the cloud at the same time and `node index.js`
+- for running execution server, make sure its not running in the cloud at the same time and `npm start`

 # how to run execution server on heroku
 - make sure no server is running on local machine
 - login to heroku
 - go to deploy tab. the github code repo should appear ( requires sometimes reload of page)
 - on bottom of page, apply manual apply
+- make sure the `worker node index.js` is running

 ## See logs
 - install heroku cli